doedoe123-boop/Mailchimp-API-Wordpress/README.md

 ## Features

 - **User Subscription Form:** A simple and clean form for users to subscribe to your Mailchimp list.
-- **AJAX Submission:** Submits the form without refreshing the page for a smoother user experience.
 - **Error Handling:** Provides feedback to users on the success or failure of their subscription attempts.
 - **Customizable Fields:** Easily modify form fields to collect additional information from subscribers.